ddavisgraphics/docker_hydra_stack/README.md

   - `ruby:2.3.3` is the image we are using
   - `bash` opens a bash window for giving the commands used to generate the application

+- Install rails 4.2.6  `gem install rails -v 4.2.6`

-- `rails 4.2.6 new hydra-demo`  This creates a rails 4.2.6 application named hydra-demo you can change this name to whatever it needs to be for the specific project.
+- `rails new hydra-demo --database=mysql --skip-bundle`  This creates a rails 4.2.6 application named hydra-demo you can change this name to whatever it needs to be for the specific project.
 Ideally this would be a git repo that gets pulled into the hydra stack during development, but this way explains exactly how to create a new hydra head from the start.

 ### Run Hydra Specific Dependencies